eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 {: .blogpost-caption}
 *The difference in tightness between the tightest single-neuron, and a multi-neuron relaxation.*

-We use the efficiently computable *multi-neuron constraints* (MNCs) from [PRIMA](https://www.sri.inf.ethz.ch/publications/mueller2021precise), which can be expressed as a conjunction of linear constraints over the joint
+We use the efficiently computable *multi-neuron constraints* (MNCs) from [PRIMA](https://www.sri.inf.ethz.ch/publications/mueller2021precise), which can be expressed as a conjunction of linear constraints over the joint input-output space.

 ### MN-BaB: Bounding